Paras248/CodeClause-sentiment-analysis/README.md

 - You can analyze the sentiments/emotions within the text using this sentiment-analysis

-- [Live Demo: Sentiment analysis](https://paras248-web-sentiment-analysis.netlify.app) - It will take time to get response because the backend is hosted on free tiers.
+- [Live Demo: Sentiment analysis](https://paras248-web-sentiment-analysis.netlify.app) - At first it will take time to get response because the backend is hosted on free tiers.

 - ## Installation guide given below.